Frequently Asked Questions

 Where Roses Grow Wild, written as Patricia Cabot.

-When I first started writing professionally, I wrote for three different publishers, and so had two pen names (Jenny and Patricia).
+When I first started writing professionally, I wrote for three different publishers, and so had two pen names (Jenny and Patricia) in order to be compliant with the non-competitive clause in the contracts I’d signed.
 Now all of my books are written under the same name, my real name, Meg Cabot.

 About Meg's Books